New Orleans Wedding Venues

 Maison Dupuy Hotel

 Another fabulous French Quarter courtyard for weddings!
-This hotel holds sentimental value for me as a wedding photographer, as it was where I shot my first wedding, back when it was known as the St. Louis Hotel.
+This hotel holds sentimental value for me as a wedding photographer, as it was where I shot my first full wedding, back when it was known as the St. Louis Hotel.
 Ceremonies typically take place in the courtyard, while receptions are held in the hotel's indoor event space, La Louisiane.
 Located less than half a block from Bourbon Street, you're not far from the action!
+Hotel Mazarin is unique among outdoor wedding venues in New Orleans in that it has a retractable canopy that can cover the courtyard in adverse weather, which means you can relax in the knowledge that your ceremony will be able to take place as planned even if it's raining, without you having to commit (financially, and aesthetically) to having a tent several days in advance.
+And speaking of aesthetics, the canopy is quite high, and you don't even realize it's there unless you specifically look for it!

 For couples wanting a bit more of a laid back flavor and quiet setting, away from the often raucous French Quarter, the elegant Elms Mansion in the Garden District of New Orleans may be just what you are looking for.
 Guests are always wowed by the gorgeous interior of this mansion, and the venue staff has plenty of experience with weddings.
 Ample space both indoors and outdoors is provided, and being located right on St. Charles Avenue offers the tempting option of departing your wedding by way of a chartered streetcar.